PlagueBuilds/All-items-map/CAVELING'S WORKSHOP/README.txt

 Made by Plague Builds

 Our dear friend and member of Plague Builds, PapaINK, unfortunately passed away on december 18.
-We will miss you INK, thanks for everything, rest in piece.
+We will miss you INK, thanks for everything, rest in peace.

 Special thanks to Core Keeper developers Cubs, Ceddini and Bridie for helping us out.